jeremysklarsky/jeremysklarsky.github.io/source/_posts/2015-03-29-form-for-formed-forms.markdown

 end
 ```
 But since I've now added 5 modules, 3 of which are a part of ActiveRecord and its well after midnight and there's no end in sight, I'm starting to get really tired of this.
+I have this feeling that all roads will at some point lead to `ActiveRecord::Base`.

 When we look at the [activerecord](https://github.com/rails/rails/blob/master/activerecord/lib/active_record.rb) source code, we find that `require 'active_model'` is literally the third line.
+In fact, `Base` has no code of its own - it just requires, includes, and extends nearly all the other `Active`modules in the Rails source code.
 So why not just make the class inherit from ActiveRecord and cover all our (ActiveRecord) bases?
 ```ruby
 class Song < ActiveRecord::Base
 end